 Ingredients and substitute

 - Yogurt - Greek yogurt is always a great candidate for yogurt parfait because it's thicker and keeps the granola crisp.
 I personally love to use regular yogurt because I don't like dense yogurt parfait.
-So, often I will add 2 tbsp of milk to my Greek yogurt.
+So, often I will add 2 tablespoon of milk to my Greek yogurt.

 - Fruit - I use whatever is fresh on hand even stone fruits.
 Also, you can use fresh or frozen fruit.
 And if you do choose to use frozen - I highly recommend letting it thaw for a while unless you like eating frozen fruits.